Updated November 18, 2019.

-- The items remain your property.
-While this isn’t much of an issue i stash, it is a big issue in the art world.
+- The items remain your property until sold.
+While this isn’t much of an issue for stash, it is a big issue in the art world.
 An artist consigns her work to a gallery and can, and often does, take it back if it doesn’t sell.

 - Money does not change hands until after the items have sold.
 With a sale, you get money right away, whether the item sells in the shop or not.
-With consignment you only get paid when the item sells ands at the cut you get of the selling price.
+With consignment, you only get paid when the item sells and at the cut you get of the selling price.

 When you consign you are giving the consignor a percentage of the selling price in exchange for their services to sell the item.